Praecambridium

-Praecambridium sigillum is an extinct organism that superficially resembles a segmented trilobite-like arthropod.
-It was originally described as being a trilobite-like arthropod, though the majority of experts now place it within the Proarticulata as a close relative of the much larger Yorgia.
+Praecambridium sigillum is an extinct organism that superficially resembles a segmented trilobite-like arthropod, and it was originally described as such, though the majority of experts now place it within the Proarticulata as a close relative of the much larger Yorgia.
 It is from the Late Ediacaran deposit of Ediacara Hills, Australia, about 555 million years ago.
 On average, P. sigillum had at least 5 pairs of segments, with each unit becoming progressively larger as they approach the cephalon-like head.

 Etymology

 The generic name is a compound word, with the Latin prefix prae "before" and a reference to the Cambrian mollusc genus Cambridium, in reference to how the appearance of the various segments are reminiscent of the muscle-scars on the inner surface of the shells of Cambridium.
 The specific name is from Latin sigillum "a sigil".

 Classification and interpretations

 Runnegar and M.A.
 Fedonkin (1992) suggested that P. sigillum should become a synonym of Spriggina, while others have stated that the animal shares more in common with Dickinsonia brachina.
 Gehling (2006) noted that there is 'no evidence that Praecambridium is a juvenile Dickinsonia, Spriggina or Marywadea and he pointed out the fact that all of the juvenile forms of these genera are only found in South Australia and do not share common characteristics with any Praecambridium fossil specimens.